-With the next generation of Nvidia RTX cards almost fully established, AMD’s Radeon 7 has a lot to prove.
-It’s neither one of AMD’s own next-gen Navi GPUs, nor does it have any special reflection/performance boosting tech hidden away inside its second gen Vega architecture.
+With the next generation of RTX cards almost fully established, AMD’s Radeon 7 has a lot to prove.
+It’s not a next-gen Big Navi GPU, nor does it have any special reflection/performance boosting tech hidden away inside its second gen Vega architecture.
 There are improvements to be found over AMD’s existing Vega 56 and Vega 64 cards, sure, but I think you’ll probably agree that a reduction in latency times and improved memory bandwidth isn’t nearly as sexy as ‘Hey, look at these crazy frame rate boosts’, or, ‘Hot damn, doesn’t this light look amazing?’

 It may be the world’s first consumer graphics card to use a 7nm (nanometer) manufacturing process, but it is, in almost every sense, a very workmanlike graphics card.
 It’s got buckets of power at its disposal thanks to its ludicrous 16GB of HBM2 memory (which is twice that of the Vega 64), 3840 stream processors and 1TB/s memory bandwidth, but on the surface I’d argue there isn’t really a huge amount to get excited about.
 Until, that is, you realise you can get almost RTX 2080 levels of speed for around £40-100 less.
 Almost.

 The Radeon 7 is, I should note, very much a graphics card aimed at the 4K end of things rather than 1920×1080 or 2560×1440.
-You’ll have no trouble running any sort of game at these lower resolutions on maximum settings with this kind of card, but there are also plenty of other GPUs out there that will accomplish exactly the same thing for a heck of a lot less money – just take a peek at our best graphics card list to see how much you could be saving.
+You’ll have no trouble running any sort of game at these lower resolutions on maximum settings with this kind of card, but there are also plenty of other GPUs out there that will accomplish exactly the same thing for a heck of a lot less money – just take a peek at our roundup of the best graphics cards to see how much you could be saving.

 Instead, it’s 4K performance I’m mostly concerned about here, and specifically how the Radeon 7 matches up to Nvidia’s RTX 2080.
 After all, this is the card that AMD themselves have named as the Radeon 7’s main competition, both in their Radeon 7 unveiling at CES back in January and in subsequent press briefings prior to the card arriving for review.